Lisa hinkelman, PH.D

 Lauren leads the administration, management, communications, stewardship and financial functions of the organization.
 As the Director of Operations for ROX, she oversees and ensures execution of the day-to-day operations of the organization including; strategic planning and alignment, communications, donor relations and fundraising events, grant reporting and special projects & financial practices and reporting.

 As a certified women's self-defense instructor, Hancock is passionate about facilitating safety and self-defense workshops and helping girls and women find their voice, inner strength and confidence.
+Lauren received her undergraduate degrees in Political Science and Women’s Studies from The Ohio State University and her master’s in Public Administration from Ohio University.
 She has devoted her career to the empowerment and equity of girls and women and has been a key asset of the ROX organization since 2009.

 Contact Lauren at email@example.com